amscotti/summarizer/README.md

 ## Features

 - Summarize articles and content from provided URLs
+- Summarize PDFs from URLs
+- Summarize YouTube videos using transcripts
 - Summarize text piped directly into the app
 - Adjust the summary size (short, medium, or long) to fit your needs
 - Choose from different models from different providers for summarization